Bayesian Uncertainty Estimation Under Complex Sampling: Discussion

 \section{Discussion}

 This work is motivated by the need to apply Bayesian models to survey data.
-Previous works \citep{2015arXiv150707050S, 2018dep} have demonstrated consistency of the survey weighted pseudo-posterior for a large class of population models and complex survey designs.
+Previous works \citep{2015arXiv150707050S, 2018dep} have demonstrated consistency of the survey-weighted pseudo-posterior for a large class of population models and complex survey designs.
 However, \citet{2017arXiv171000019N} observe that the resulting posterior intervals can have poor frequentist performance.
-Insights from the composite likelihood \citep{2009arXiv0911.5357R} and model mis-specification \citep{kleijn2012} literature motivated the development of the theory and adjustment of the asymptotic covariance of the survey weighted pseudo-posterior.
+Insights from the composite likelihood \citep{2009arXiv0911.5357R} and model mis-specification \citep{kleijn2012} literature motivated the development of the theory and adjustment of the asymptotic covariance of the survey-weighted pseudo-posterior.
 This resulting adjusted pseudo-posterior can then be used for inference in the same manner as the posterior distribution from a simple random sample.
 It also achieves the same asymptotic properties as the pseudo-likelihood under `design-based' frequentist inference methods.
-Therefore, these results allow for modelers to better incorporate informative sample design features into their analysis models while allowing survey statisticians to incorporate more complex modeling approaches into their analysis and production of official statistics.
+While the results match up well with asymptotic normal methods based on the survey-weighted MLE \citep{Wang2017}, the adjusted pseudo-posterior provides more information with respect to small sample properties.
+These results allow for modelers to better incorporate informative sample design features into their own analysis models while allowing survey statisticians to incorporate more complex modeling approaches into their analysis and production of official statistics, for example quantile regression and penalized splines \citep{2017pair} and multivariate latent variable models for count data \citep{2015arXiv150707050S}.

-Adjustment \ref{eq:adjustment} implemented via Algorithm \ref{algo:R2R1} provides a simple, computationally inexpensive, and effective approach to quantifying and adjusting for the warping of the pseudo-posterior due to unequal weighting and complex sampling dependence between sampling units.
-Our resampling algorithm eliminates the need to analytically integrate $\mbox{Var}_{P_{\theta_{0}}}\dot{\ell}_{\theta_{0}}$ and thus can be applied to the composite pseudo-likelihood as a more flexible alternative to the modified MCMC approaches presented in \citet{2009arXiv0911.5357R}.